MichaelCorelli/Calibration_of_a_real_Robot/README.md

   <img src="./output/error_odometry_calibrated_realistic_model_analytical_jacobian.png" alt = "L2 norm error" width = "400"/>
 </p>
 <p align="center">
-  <em>Figure 7: Numerical jacobian (left) and analytical jacobian (right)</em>
+  <em>Figure 11: Numerical jacobian (left) and analytical jacobian (right)</em>
 </p>

 ### Analysis of calibrated parameters
-The initial kinematic parameters (ksteer, ktraction, steer offset and baseline) are updated during the optimization process:
+The initial kinematic parameters (ksteer, ktraction, steer offset and baseline) are refined during the optimization process to better match the true motion behavior of the robot.
-- the matrix X is decomposed into a rotation and scaling component to extract ksteer, ktraction and steer offset
-- the axis length is included as an optimezed parameters

-This calibration step ensures that the estimated parameters more accurately reflect the true kinematic behavior of the robot.
+This calibration step ensures that the estimated parameters more accurately reflect the actual kinematic characteristics of the system.

-### Correction matrix X analysis
+### Odometry errors
-The correction matrix X compensates for systematic odometric errors:
+The calibrated model compensates for systematic odometric errors by:
-- scaling factors in $x$, $y$ and $\theta$
+- applying scaling corrections to the linear and angular components
-- cross-couplig effects between $x$ and $y$ directions
+- reducing cross-coupling effects between translation and rotation
-- residual misalignments absorbed by the steer offset
+- correcting residual misalignments that affect steering behavior

 ### Final verification
 The effectiveness of the calibration is assessed by: